 Each time the wheel stops, Tuxedo yells out the winning number, and the spectators bow their heads to scribble something on their Number Tracker cards.

 My curiosity grows, and I finally have to ask:

 “Excuse me, Sir,” I said to the elderly man standing next to me, “May I ask what everyone’s doing?”
 He reluctantly revealed his Number Tracker card and said, “We're tracking the numbers."

 As I studied his card, I saw that he had marked an "X" across the numbers that won in recent spins.
 “Number 34 just won," he said, "so I know that I should not bet on it right now.”

 “Why not?”
 I asked.

-"Now look," he said, "statistically, the chances of number 34 coming up twice in a row are pretty slim - so I crossed it off my card.
+"Now look," he said - speaking a bit slower so I could keep up.
+"Statistically, the chances of number 34 coming up twice in a row are pretty slim, so I crossed it off my card.
 Understand?"

 The man threw his hands in the air and sarcastically barked, “Oh, I see; you’ve got it all figured out and the rest of us are just a bunch of dummies, huh?”